 Dixie's Dam Country Bar: Despite the name, this isn't a southern or country bar.
 It is open Wednesday to Sunday with dancers and a DJ.
 They also have a keg at each table for mass beer consumption.

 Men of X: Sexy men dance around to songs like "It's Raining Men".
-This show is geared to anyone who likes men with big chests and in thongs.
+This show is geared to anyone who likes men with big chests and wearing thongs.
 But here's the thing that kills us: sure the men dress as firemen, policemen, doctors and the like, but why don't they ever have sexy men dressed as snarky online Vegas critics?
 Chicks dig those.

 Purple Reign: Prince, Morris Day AND the Time.
 They are all here, but not for real.
 This is a "tribute" to Minneapolis funk with the little purple guy front and center.
 Purple Reign puts on an energetic show that's a passable imitation of the real thing.
 Bring your dancing shoes, or be prepared to steal some.